frankagathos/react-physics/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-## Components
+## Components Info

-You can find [components](https://github.com/frankagathos/react-physics/tree/main/components) along with styles created with css modules with the same name.
+You can find components in the [`components`](https://github.com/frankagathos/react-physics/tree/main/components) folder  and how are used in next under [`pages`](https://github.com/frankagathos/react-physics/tree/main/pages).

+Each component has styles separated with css modules.